 Being flexible is the one thing that will make finding a better deal easier.

-The benefit of being flexible with departure/return dates means being able to choose the most affordable day of the week/month to fly.
+The benefit of being flexible with departure/return dates means choosing the most affordable day of the week/month to fly.

 Many times, airfare can jump tens of dollars within the week and hundreds within the month.

-Once, when flying to the Faroe Islands, I was flexible on departure and return dates which landed me a round-trip deal with Atlantic Airways to the remote islands lower than usual one-way fare.
+Once, when flying to the Faroe Islands, I was flexible on departure and return dates which landed me a roundtrip deal with Atlantic Airways to the remote islands lower than the usual one-way fare.

 The airline allowed for a five-day stopover on the islands of French Polynesia, which Dave used to chill out in the South Pacific.